cubicflow/lifeflower/_products/aphrodite-bath-bomb.md

 long_description: The Aphrodite bath bomb is Handcrafted with all-natural aphrodisiac essential oils, making it the perfect couple or self love treat.
 Made with organic, lab-tested plant extract to ensure optimal pain relief and relaxation.
 Includes a cleansed, charged rose quartz stone to enhance positive and pure energies of deep love.
 Topped with rose buds and hibiscus petals.

-ingredients: Organic Coconut Oil, Sodium Bicarbonate, Naturally-derived Citric Acid, Corn Starch, Epsom Salt, Plant-based Color, Witch Hazel, Cleansed & Charged Crystal.
+ingredients: Organic Coconut Oil, Sodium Bicarbonate, Naturally-derived Citric Acid, Corn Starch, Epsom Salt, Organic Herbs, Plant-based Color, Witch Hazel, Cleansed & Charged Crystal.

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Most orders are processed within 3 days of being placed.